steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ```

-This confirms that the address sanitizer runtime is linked in, and the Asan instrumented version of the runtime libraries are used.
+This confirms that the address sanitizer runtime is linked in, and the ASan instrumented version of the runtime libraries are used.
 Checking the `PATH` yields

 ```bash